You are here

 Trucks

 The OTs also continued to observe tanker trucks crossing the border in both directions.
-During the reporting period, the OTs observed a slight decrease in the overall number of tanker trucks crossing the border at both BCPs (35 compared to 42 during the previous reporting week).
+During the reporting period, the OTs observed a slight decrease in the overall number of tanker trucks crossing the border at both BCPs (45 compared to 49 during the previous reporting week).
 These trucks were observed crossing the border at both BCPs.
 The trucks had the words “Propane” and “Flammable” written across the tanks in either Russian or Ukrainian.
 The majority of tanker trucks had hazard signs, indicating that they were transporting propane or a mix of propane and butane.
-All trucks underwent systematic inspection by the Russian Federation officials, which could include an X-ray check.
-Due to the unfavourable observation position at the Gukovo BCP, the OTs continued to be unable to observe any X-ray checks.
+All trucks underwent systematic inspection by Russian Federation officials, which could include an X-ray check.
+Due to the unfavorable observation position at the Gukovo BCP, the OTs continued to be unable to observe any X-ray checks.

 Minivans